-dynamics_wind test of equations of motion in a very highly ionized wind
+dynamics_wind.in test of equations of motion in a very highly ionized wind

 '''

-title test of equations of motion in a very highly ionized wind c c test motion in electron scattering limit c radiative acceleration (e- only) is 9.54E-7 cm s^-2 c terminal velocity (e- only) is 7.6 km s^-1 c c commands controlling continuum ======= table agn luminosiy (total) 45 c c commands for density & abundances ====== hden 4 c this only includes H and He
+title test of equations of motion in a very highly ionized wind c c test motion in electron scattering limit c radiative acceleration (e- only) is 9.54E-7 cm s^-2 c terminal velocity (e- only) is 7.6 km s^-1 c c commands controlling continuum ======= table agn luminosiy (total) 45 c c commands for density & abundances ======= hden 4 c this only includes H and He

 '''

 '''

 init file="hheonly.ini"

 c commands controlling geometry =======

 radius (parsecs) 1

 stop thickness (parsecs) -1

 c a slow wind velocity, will assert velocity at outer radius

 wind velo 0.1 ball

 c other commands for details =======

 c this will speed things up a bit

 no level2

 no radiation pressure

 constant temperature 8

 c commands controlling output =======

-punch pressure "dynamics_wind.pre"

-punch wind "dynamics_wind.wnd"
+save overview "dynamics_wind.ovr"

+save performance "dynamics wind.per"

+save pressure "dynamics wind.pre"

+save wind "dynamics wind.wnd"

-punch dr "dynamics_wind.dr'
+save dr "dynamics_wind.dr"

 c dynamics wind.in

 c class limit dynamics

 '''

 This tests the radiative acceleration and terminal velocity of a wind in which only electron scattering is important.
 The parameters were chosen so that electron scattering is the dominant opacity source, so that the equations can be solved both numerically (in the example) and analytically (the expected solution given above).
 In a realistic wind the gas would be more neutral and line driving would dominate.
-The force multiplier, given in the punch wind output, is nearly unity as a result.
+The force multiplier, given in the save wind output, is nearly unity as a result.